trilokpadhi/Explorations-with-LLMs/README.md

 2. PyTorch Lightning
 3. AdapterHub
 4. [TransformerLens](https://github.com/neelnanda-io/TransformerLens)

 ## Experiments

 ## Results
+- TBD

 ## Resources

+_Repositories_:
     -[litgpt by Lighting AI ](https://github.com/Lightning-AI/litgpt) : LitGPT is a command-line tool designed to easily finetune, pretrain, evaluate, and deploy 20+ LLMs on your own data.
 It features highly-optimized training recipes for the world's most powerful open-source large-language-models (LLMs).
 It is built on top of the Hugging Face Transformers library and PyTorch Lightning.

+_Libraries_:
     -[AdapterHub](https://adapterhub.ml/) : AdapterHub is a library for using and sharing adapters for fine-tuning LLMs.
 It provides a simple API for adding adapters to LLMs and fine-tuning them on downstream tasks.
 It also offers a repository of pre-trained adapters for various tasks and languages.

+_Blogs_:
+    - [LESSWRONG](https://www.lesswrong.com/) - A community blog focused on rationality, AI alignment, and other topics.